 Sure, the RTX 2080 Ti is the fastest graphics card and has all sorts of cool and potentially useful features, but at the current prices it's a tough pill to swallow.
 Dropping down to the RTX 2080 will get you still excellent performance—it's the second fastest consumer GPU, edging out the GTX 1080 Ti—and save over $300.
 And you still get the same ray tracing and deep learning (eg, DLSS) features, albeit not quite as many of each core type.

 The ray tracing future may sound great, but what if you can't afford $700 or more on a graphics card?
-That's where Nvidia's RTX 2070 enters the picture, the third Turing GPU and the most affordable of the bunch.
-More importantly, it's relatively widely available, and there are even a few cards at the base recommended price of $500.
-That's still a lot of money for a graphics card, and the 2070 is actually slower than the previous generation 1080 Ti (see below), at least in games that don't support DLSS—which is everything for the time being, though that should start to change soon.
+That's where Nvidia's RTX 2070 Super enters the picture, the middle option of the new lineup (with the 2080 Super launching on July 23rd).
+The 2070 Super retails at $499, the same price as the vanilla 2070 at launch, and offers a substantial performance improvement.
+That's still a lot of money for a graphics card, and the 2070 is only about tied with the previous generation 1080 Ti (see below), at least in games that don't support DLSS—which is still most games.

 The best graphics card isn't simply the fastest graphics card, or the cheapest graphics card.
 Instead, the best graphics card needs to balance performance, price, and features.
-There are many great graphics cards, but for a great GPU that won't break the bank, Nvidia's RTX 2060 is probably the best option.
-It delivers performance roughly equal to the outgoing GTX 1070 Ti, with a lower price, plus all the new RTX features.
+There are many great graphics cards, but for a great GPU that won't break the bank, Nvidia's RTX 2060 Super is probably the best option.
+It delivers performance roughly equal to a vanilla RTX 2070 but retails for $100 less.

 If you want to play games at 1080p or 1440p on a 144Hz display, the RTX 2060 has the chops to handle most games at close to high to ultra quality.
-Unless you enable ray tracing in games that support it, at which point it tends to come up short.
-Still, with a retail price of $350, it's hard not to like the RTX 2060.
-About the only thing threatening its price/performance ratio is the GTX 1660 Ti.
+It's more powerful than a 1080 but costs less, and is nearly twice as fast as an RX 570.

 GPU Cores: 1,536 | Base Clock: 1,500MHz | Boost Clock: 1,770MHz | GFLOPS: 5,437 | Memory: 6GB GDDR6 | Memory Clock: 12 GT/s | Memory Bandwidth: 288GB/s

-Nvidia's latest GPU is the GTX 1660 Ti, sort of an odd departure for the new Turing architecture as Nvidia removed (or at least disabled) the ray tracing and deep learning hardware that has so far been the focus of a lot of hype, not to mention a little controversy.
+A more recent GPU from Nvidia, the GTX 1660 Ti is an odd departure for the new Turing architecture as Nvidia removed the ray tracing and deep learning hardware that has so far been the focus of a lot of hype, not to mention a little controversy.
 But along with dropping those features Nvidia delivers a lower priced and impressively efficient design.
 It mostly takes over from the previous GTX 1060 cards, with more bandwidth and better performance at a similar price.
 In fact, it's almost a direct replacement in performance for the GTX 1070.

 GPU Cores: 1,408 | Base Clock: 1,530MHz | Boost Clock: 1,785MHz | GFLOPS: 5,027 | Memory: 6GB GDDR5 | Memory Clock: 8 GT/s | Memory Bandwidth: 192GB/s